 See Events Page for Details

 One of our major fundraisers each year is the Annual Suburban Optimist Club Golf Tournament.
 Proceeds from this event support the many youth programs that are conducted throughout the year.
-This year's event will be held on the Monday prior to Memorial day at Yorba Linda Country Club and includes Range Balls, ½ Cart, Coffee, Prize Fund, Hole-In-One Contest, Fabulous Door Prizes and Lunch.
+This year's event will be held on the Monday prior to Memorial day and includes Range Balls, ½ Cart, Coffee, Prize Fund, Hole-In-One Contest, Fabulous Door Prizes and Lunch.

 Co President: Ray Okazaki